espruino/BangleApps/apps/widtmr/README.md

 }
 ```

-You can find even more examples in the lcars or notanalog app ...
+You can find implementations and usages in the lcars or notanalog app.

 # Creator
 [David Peer](https://github.com/peerdavid)